Spiral Model In Software Development

 Disadvantages Of Spiral Model

 - Despite its reputation as one of the best, the spiral model phases also have some drawbacks.
-Using this strategy could have the following disadvantages.
+Using this strategy in app development could have the following disadvantages.

 - The process is more complicated than other approaches, such as the waterfall model.
 The spiral model requires more to complete.